-The AEMO proposal, on its own, would maintain the existing approach in the Rules which divides liability for recovery of the total compensation amount for an "other' services direction between customers and generators; however, the total amount payable by participants in a specific region would increase as a result of the introduction of the regionalisation.

-Conversely, participants in non-benefitting regions will no longer be obliged to contribute to the recovery of compensation costs.
+The AEMO proposal would maintain the existing approach in the Rules which divides liability for recovery of the total compensation amount for an "other" services direction between customers and generators; however, the total amount payable by participants in a specific region would increase as a result of the introduction of regionalisation (through the application of a regional benefits test).
+Conversely, participants in non-benefiting regions will no longer be obliged to contribute to the recovery of compensation costs.
 This is consistent with the approach in place for directions for energy and MAS, and with the general principle outlined in work undertaken by NECA and NEMMCO establishing the current framework for directions:

-"Where the direction is made solely for the benefit of one region, then the funding should be limited to the participants in the affected region, rather than all market participants.26"
+"Where the direction is made solely for the benefit of one region, then the funding should be limited to the participants in the affected region, rather than all market participants.37"